Lesly Malouda

-Lesly Marguerite Malouda (born 16 November 1983) is a French Guianan former professional footballer who played as a defender.
+Lesly Marguerite Malouda (born 16 November 1983) is a French Guianan former professional footballer who played as a left-back.

 Club career

 Youth

 Born in Kourou, French Guiana, Malouda played football in his teenage years for the French Guiana club ASC Le Geldar and visited the Collége Henri Agrande in Kourou.

 Senior

 Malouda began his professional career with RC Lens being promoted to the Ligue 1 team in summer 2004.
 After eight games in his first season was loaned out by Lens and joined for Istres for the 2005–06 season playing 26 games scoring two goals.
-In August 2006, After his return to Lens, he was demoted to the reserves.
+In August 2006, after his return to Lens, he was demoted to the reserves.

-After one year with the B team he left for Toulouse Fontaines Club in July 2007.
+After one year with the B team, he left for Toulouse Fontaines Club in July 2007.
 After one year with the club he joined Atlético Baleares of Mallorca in August 2008.
 On 17 July 2009, Dijon signed Malouda on a free transfer.
+He remained with the club for five years but only made 56 appearances, including five matches during the 2011–12 season, when the club competed in Ligue 1.
+In January 2014, having not featured in any matches for the first team during the first half of the season (with the club now back in Ligue 2), the club announced that his contract had been terminated by mutual agreement.